sdsu-comp526/fall25/lectures/module4-3_c_structs_and_functions.md

 :linenos: true
 ```

 In the above example we wrote `first_function()`, which does nothing and `goodbye()`, which displays a message.

-Functions must be declared _before_ they are called.
+- Functions must be declared _before_ they are called.

 In our case this means they must appear before our definition of `main()`.
-In practice, function declarations are generally grouped at the top of a file after any `#include` lines and before any function definitions or can be in their own header file included with the `#include` directive.
+In practice, function declarations are generally grouped at the top of a file after any `#include` lines and before any function definitions or can be in their own _header_ file included with the `#include` directive.
+Once you have placed the function declarations you wish to share into a header file you can `#include` your header in each C file that needs the information

 - Keeping track of function declarations can get messy, for this reason _header files_ are used to house C code that you wish to appear in multiple files.
-You have actually already used a header file. `stdio.h` is a header file which contains many function declarations, it contains the function declarations for `printf()` and `printf()`.
-Once you have placed the function declarations you wish to share into a header file you can `#include` your header in each C file that needs the information.
+You have actually already used a header file. `stdio.h` is a header file which contains many function declarations, it contains the function declarations for `printf()` among others.

+- Once you have placed the function declarations you wish to share into a header file you can `#include` your header in each C file that needs the information.
 The only difference being that you surround your filename in quotes instead of angle brackets (`"my_header.h"` instead of `<system_header.h>`).